erich666/chex_latex/README.md

     -O okword

-Instead of adding a comment "% chex_latex" to lines you want the script to ignore, you could change the keyword to something else, e.g. "-O ignore_lint" would ignore all lines where you put "% ignore_lint" in a comment.
+Instead of adding a comment "% chex_latex" to lines you want the script to ignore, you could change the keyword to something else, e.g., "-O ignore_lint" would ignore all lines where you put "% ignore_lint" in a comment.

     -R refs.tex

 By default, the file "refs.tex" is the one that contains \bibitem entries.
 Our book uses these, just about no one else does.
-If you actually do use \bibitem, this one is worth setting to your references file.
+If you do use \bibitem, this one is worth setting to your references file.
 It will tell you whether you reference something that doesn't exist in the references file, and whether any references in the file are not used in the text.

 One last obscure option: